Celebrating 30 years of helping you give wisely

 Title: Chief Real Estate Officer

-Compensation: $249,318
+Compensation: $315,936

 CharityWatch Analysts perform an in-depth analysis of charities' audited financial statements and IRS tax filings, and often review other documents such as state filings, annual reports, and fundraising contracts during their evaluations.
 Below are select notes that CharityWatch believes may be of interest to donors.

-According to the ABT tax filing for the fiscal year ended March 31, 2021, ABT reports re: its "Land Preservation" Program Service Accomplishments (IRS Form 990, Schedule O re: Form 990, Part III, line 4a): "Through acquisitions and grants, the American Battlefield Trust completed 35 individual transactions, protecting a total of 1,720.8 acres at 28 battlefields in 11 states..."
+According to the ABT tax filing for the fiscal year ended March 31, 2024, ABT reports re: its "Land Preservation" Program Service Accomplishments (IRS Form 990, Schedule O re: Form 990, Part III, line 4a): "Through acquisitions and grants, the American Battlefield Trust completed 47 individual transactions, protecting a total of 1,993 acres at 30 battlefields in 11 states..."

 As part of our financial analysis, CharityWatch makes certain adjustments to figures reported by a charity in its tax filing and/or audited financial statements to better reflect for donors how efficiently a charity is spending its donations.
-Given the nature of ABT's battlefield land acquisition and grant activity, CharityWatch adjusts ABT's reported program services expenses by including the charity's restricted land and easements acquisition costs in the year the funds are expended, netted against the reported value of donated land from the Trust during the year.
+Given the nature of ABT's battlefield land acquisition and grant activity, CharityWatch adjusts ABT's reported program services expenses by including the charity's restricted land and easements acquisition costs in the year the funds are expended, netted against the reported value of the land donated by the Trust during the year.
 This adjustment produces a Program Percentage that is more helpful for donors who want to know how efficiently the charity is spending public dollars in a given year.
 It also avoids the potential volatility that may otherwise result due to the application of accounting rules for such land transaction activities that are used in the preparation and presentation of audited financial statements and other financial reporting.

 [The Our Process page provides for more information about other adjustments CharityWatch analysts make to a charity's reported financial figures during our evaluations.]